tjhinckl/TclComplete/README.md

    but not a dedicated one for Tcl....so here it is!

 ==============================================================================
-## Populating the completion files

-   Because there can be different versions of Tcl, and also many possible procs that may vary from project to project, it is recommended to open up your Tcl shell (or icc2_shell or pt_shell..) and source the tcl/WriteTclCompleteFiles.tcl file.
+## TclComplete directory description.

-   This will create a directory $WARD/TclComplete and populate it with .json files representing the data structures (lists, dicts, dicts of list, etc) for all the completion options.
+   The TclComplete directory contains a number of .json files representing the data structures (lists, dicts, dicts of list, etc) for all the completion options.

    JSON format is not Vim specific, so similar plugins for other text editors can use these.  (contact Francis Creed for emacs versions)

    There will also be two Vim specific files.
 One defines some insert mode aliases.
 The other does syntax highlighting.

-   NOTE:  This expects user to be an Intel back-end engineer who works
-     in a back-end environment, where the $WARD is your work area.
-If you need this changed, then modify the tcl script or fake it out by defining an environment variable called WARD.)

 ==============================================================================
 ## Location of TclComplete directory

-By default, TclComplete will look for the following directories (in order of descending priority)
+By default, Vim will look hierarchically below a $WARD or $ward directory for a directory named TclComplete.
-     $WARD/TclComplete
-     $WARD/dp/user_scripts/TclComplete
+Otherwise, it will use the sample/TclComplete directory in this plugin's location.

-To override default, include this in your .vimrc file:
+To specify a different location, include this in your .vimrc file:
 >  :let g:TclComplete#dir = "/non/default/directory/"

 Hard-coded strings must be in quotes.
 Environment variables use $ prefixes.
 Concatenate strings and expressions with a dot (.)
 For example:
 >  :let g:TclComplete#dir = $PROJ_AREA . "/TclComplete"